mjc-school/MJC-School/stage #4/module #5. AWS/practice/iam.md

 ### LocalStack

-Unfortunately, there are no tasks to do in Localstack in this module.
+Unfortunately, there are no tasks to do in LocalStack in this module.

 ## Solution

-In case you face any issues while doing the task please peek into the [solution](./task_solution.md)
+In case you face any issues while doing the task please peek into the [AWS solution](./solution/iam/iam_solution_console.md)